-5. Plan for Collecting and Analyzing the Data required for this Solicitation's Performance Measures (5 percent)
+Plan for Collecting the Data required for this Solicitation's Performance Measures (10 percent)

-- Describe the process for measuring project performance, including meeting timelines and deliverables, and obtaining input and feedback from customers and stakeholders. - Identify who will collect the data, who is responsible for performance measurement, how the data will be stored, how any personally identifiable information will be protected, and how the information will be used to guide the program.
+- Describe the process the applicant will use to measure project performance.
+This should include measures for adhering to project timelines, meeting deliverable schedules, obtaining input from customers, and seeking feedback from stakeholders. - Identify what data will be collected, who will be responsible for collecting and reporting the data, who is responsible for performance measurement, how the data will be stored, how any personally identifiable information (PII) will be protected, and how the information will be used to guide the program. - Describe a data collection plan to be used to complete performance matrices indicated in this solicitation.

-6. Budget (10 percent)
+Budget (10 percent)

-Provide a proposed budget and budget narrative that are complete, cost effective, and allowable (e.g., reasonable, allowable, and necessary for project activities).
-Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.9
+- Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities). - Budget narratives should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
+They should explain how costs are intended to meet the objectives of the program and show all calculations.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project. - Applicants must set aside an adequate amount of funding to implement a data collection plan to complete performance matrices. - Applicants must set aside an adequate amount of funding for travel of up to two staff members to one grantee meeting in Washington, DC.